vxpm/ferris.nvim/README.md

 `require("ferris.methods.rebuild_macros")`
 </details>

+## contributing
+just send a PR! i'll review & (hopefully) merge it as soon as i can :)

 ## special thanks
 [rust-tools](https://github.com/simrat39/rust-tools.nvim) for being the reason why this plugins exists. initially, i didn't want any of the features it offered _except_ for recursive expansion of macros, so i made [rust-expand-macro.nvim](https://github.com/vxpm/rust-expand-macro.nvim).